pruthvibhaskar/Getting-and-Cleaning-Data-Course/CodeBook.md

 o	x_test <- test/X_test.txt
 comprises of recorded features test data.
-It has data of 2947 rows and 561 columns. o	y_test <- test/y_test.txt comprises of test data of activities ‘code labels.
+It has data of 2947 rows and 561 columns. o	y_test <- test/y_test.txt comprises of test data of activities â€˜code labels.
 It has data of 2947 rows and 1 column. o	subject_train <- test/subject_train.txt comprises of train data of volunteer test subjects.
 It has data of 7352 rows and 1 column. o	x_train <- test/X_train.txt comprises of recorded features train data.
 It has data of 7352 rows and 561 columns. o	y_train <- test/y_train.txt
-comprises of train data of activities ‘code labels.
+comprises of train data of activities â€˜code labels.
 It has data of 7352 rows and 1 column.
+  <\li>

 3. Merges the training and the test sets to create one data set o	X_Train_Bind is created by merging the x_train and x_test data by using rbind() function.
 It has data of 10299 rows and 561 columns.